barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

   -o movingToFixedDeformed.nii.gz
 ```

 The option `[movingToFixed_0GenericAffine.mat, 1]` tells the program to invert the affine transform contained in `movingToFixed_0GenericAffine.mat`.
+The option `-n GenericLabel[Linear]` uses an interpolation function suitable for label images.

 ## Transforming a point set